AgbedeDavid/Bundle-Wallet/README.md

 - **Get Invoice Parsing Result by ID Endpoint:** Always returns a success response and handles cases where the specified ID is not found.
 - **Get Company Details from an Invoice Endpoint:** Provides detailed company billing information as expected.

+🔗🔗🔗 Attached is a Mocha reporter to see collection runs and scripts.
+Doenload and extract file to be able to view report (https://drive.google.com/file/d/1uoqFUGTcPiA2lPyU9241QePyfSaQh_xs/view?usp=sharing)

 Overall, the API functions correctly and ensures a streamlined billing process for lawyers, simplifying the creation of invoices.

 🎉 API Testing Complete! 🎉